Limu Konjo, Ethiopia, heirloom arabica sourced via Falcon Specialty. This shipment landed mid Feb 2017 and is the 2016 harvest.

 From the first time Frog Quaffer tasted coffee, Limu and Yigacheffee were the ones that he truly appreciated as great coffee.

-Coffees from what is known as the Limu region are so varied that they just call it the heirloom variety since it is too hard to categorise.
+Coffees from what is known as the Limu region are so varied that they just call it the heirloom cultivar (some call it variety, but since it is cultivated it become a cultivar) since it is too hard to categorise.
 It is believed that the coffees from this region are the source for all coffees in Ethiopia.
 Through human and animal consumption, coffee cherries and beans were chewed, and later spat out (or various other methods that do not involve a Luwak), and this spread the coffees we know and love from Ethiopia.

 Falcon Specialty have quite a reputation when it comes to their ability to find special coffees.
 They have strong Ethiopian ties and we were lucky enough to visit their partners there Addis Export.
 Addis Export over 100 years of experience in exporting coffee from Ethiopia.
 At their cupping lab they identify special lots and give Falcon specialty first choice.
 Falcon then have the final say and then name the coffees they like using a taste profile definition.

 The Limu Kongo (which means ‘beautiful’) comes from the East Welega zone of the Oromia region of Southern Ethiopia.
 Oromia produces 50% of the coffee in Ethiopia, however the coffees from this region vary dramatically depending on their original location.